Shamiivan/travelDestiny/readMe.md

 Create our header and footer partials
 Add in Bootstrap
-#Creating New Campgrounds
+#Creating New Destinations

-Setup new campground POST route
+Setup new Destiantions POST route
 Add in body-parser
 Setup route to show form
 Add basic unstyled form
-#Style the campgrounds page
+#Style the destiantions page

 Add a better header/title
-Make campgrounds display in a grid
+Make destiantions display in a grid

 #Style the Navbar and Form